JoeyDelp/JoSIM/docs/syntax.md

 **.endc**

-Wherein all controls can be specified by omitting the usual prepending period to the command.
+Wherein all controls can be specified by omitting the usual prepending `.`(period) to the command.

 ### Include